 #2 0x7b8f1e4ccc (/apex/com.android.art/lib64/libart.so+0x198ccc)

-The message may be followed by additional debugging information, such as the list of live threads in the application, tags of nearby memory allocations, CPU register values and so on.
+The message may be followed by additional debugging information, including the list of live threads in the application, tags of nearby memory allocations and CPU register values.

 See Understanding HWASan reports for more information on HWASan error messages.